Meet Our Team

 Full Bio

-Kase is Scottish and Irish, and grew up in several places throughout the Midwest, primarily Wisconsin.
-Their entry into the world of public health was through environmental justice work alongside the Bad River Band of Lake Superior Chippewa and by working as a harm reduction advocate in Chicago.
-As a graduate student, Kase’s research focused on social determinants of health, the impact of trauma on access to health care, and health equity among 2SLGBTQ+ populations.
-They provide support to Birth Includes Us, a research study exploring the birthing and family-building experiences of the queer and transgender community in the U.S. and Canada.
-Kase lives in Seattle with their partner Quetzie and cat Dale Cooper—in their free time they can be found playing an instrument or Dungeons & Dragons.
+Kase's family is Irish and Scottish, and they grew up along the shores of Lake Michigan in Wisconsin and Illinois.
+Their first steps into the world of public health were through a college environmental justice class taught alongside the Bad River Band of Lake Superior Chippewa, and later by working as a counselor and harm reduction advocate in Chicago.
+Kase graduated from University of Washington in 2022 with their MPH in Social and Behavioral Sciences and an MSW in Community-Centered Integrative Practice.
+While in school, Kase’s research focused on social determinants of health, the impact of trauma on access to health care, and health equity among LGBTQ2S+ populations.
+Kase lives in Seattle with their partner Quetzie and cats Special Agent Dale Cooper and Bertie McEntire.
+In their free time, they can be found singing karaoke or playing Dungeons & Dragons.

 Meg MacDonald, PhD